 Media coverage of our lawsuit against the state

-"This fall, FMR joined eight other conservation organizations in initiating a lawsuit against the State of Minnesota.
-It’s an unusual move for us, but an important one.
+Fall 2018, FMR joined eight other conservation organizations in initiating a lawsuit against the State of Minnesota.
+It was an unusual move for us, but an important one to protect our constitutionally dedicated environmental funding.
+(To learn more about why see our original Water Blog post or our MINNPost commentary.)
+In 2019, we're advocating at the Legislature to restore the raid.

 As media coverage rolls in, we'll be sure to post it here.
 And if you'd like to receive an email when we need your help taking action online, sign up to be an FMR River Guardian.